igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 not supported at this time.
 In master mode, you may use any free pin as the Slave Select (SS) for the remote device.

-The SPI module contains functions to enable and disable the SPI hardware.
+The SPI module contains functions to enable and disable the %SPI hardware.
 Note that when enabled the %SPI hardware takes control of the MOSI, MISO, and CLK pins.
 It also sets the local SS pin to output mode to prevent inadvertent automatic triggering of slave-mode by the %SPI hardware.
 This happens if a low signal is received on the SS pin.